Dark Mode

 6. Personalization And User-Centric Designs

-71% of users expect personalized experiences from brands they interact with, a trend that is likely to grow in the years to come.
+89% of companies say personalization is invaluable to their business success, a trend that is likely to grow in the years to come.

 Personalization goes hand-in-hand with user-centric designs to prioritize individual experiences, create lasting consumer connections and foster long-term brand loyalty